ShhreyashPandey/Predictive_Analysis_for_Manufacturing_Operations/README.md

    > Running on http://127.0.0.1:5007

    ![image](https://github.com/user-attachments/assets/64601dee-9814-4d94-bba9-d74758d56746)

    I have used PyCharm to run the program

-6. Now to test the API we will use cURL in Command Prompt
+6. Now, to test the API we will use cURL, in Command Prompt

    a.
 Upload a CSV file(with columns Temperature, Run_Time, and Downtime_Flag) containing the data for training.